 It’s late enough in the day that we almost consider camping, but we’re not planning on leaving the Winds to resupply in Pinedale (mostly because it requires hiking extra miles) and so we need to put in big days to make sure we don’t run out of food (I guess we could just eat less too, but that sounds less fun).

 We end up hiking until after sunset and are disappointed when the mosquitoes fail to die down post-mosquito hour (dusk).
-If this wasn't some of the most spectacular landscape of the trail thus far, this would most certainly be my most hated section of the CDT.
+If this wasn’t some of the most spectacular landscapes of the trail thus far, this would most certainly be my most hated section of the CDT.

 I set up my tent and am saddened to find that my sleeping pad is still wet from earlier – not sure how I was expecting it to magically dry whilst rolled up in my backpack, but it never hurts to hope for a bit of trail magic.